kwadwokyeremeh/cardano-care/detailed_problem.md

 ### Solution: Educational outreach

-Organize educational outreach for the populace of Accra to educate them on the need for waste recycling in modern times.
+Organize educational outreach for the populace of Kumasi to educate them on the need for waste recycling in modern times.

 ### Problem: Uncomfortable adoption